-Israel reportedly pushing deal for captive release without ending war
+Israel reportedly pushing deal to release captives without ending war

 Stuttering

-A weeklong truce in November saw the release of around 100 of the 240 or so captives taken by Hamas on October 7.
+A weeklong truce in November saw the release of about 100 of the 240 or so captives taken into Gaza on October 7 when Hamas launched a surprise attack inside Israel.
 Efforts to put another pause or even ceasefire in place have been stuttering since.

 But Israel is facing mounting impatience as it ignores calls to scale back its onslaught.

-The EU on Monday gave Tel Aviv’s Foreign Minister Israel Katz short shrift as he pitched the construction of an artificial island in the Mediterranean near the Gaza coast as a hub for the enclave’s commercial relations with the rest of the world.
+The EU on Monday gave Israel’s Foreign Minister Israel Katz short shrift as he pitched the construction of an artificial island in the Mediterranean near the Gaza coast as a hub for the enclave’s commercial relations with the rest of the world.

 But facing political pressure and demands from hardline coalition partners, Netanyahu has repeatedly vowed to press ahead with the offensive until Hamas is crushed.